For businesses selling to a local market, reviews are crucial for driving customers to your door and helping you appear

-In this case, you can send a follow-up email a few days after the purchase, and ask them how they like the product.
+In this case, you can send a follow-up email a few days or weeks after the purchase, and ask them how they like the product.
 Make sure to include a direct link to the place you'd most appreciate a review, such as your Google Business Profile page or Facebook.

 A review request made a week after delivery

-15. Personal customer outreach from staff: If your business is small, McCormick also suggests asking staff to send emails to customers they have personally worked with to ask for reviews.
+- Personal customer outreach from staff: If your business and customer base is small, build a routine for your staff to send emails to customers they have personally worked with to ask for reviews.